Click & Cook+

 “I try to eat a balanced diet or balanced meals where I have enough carb, proteins, fat and vitamins.
 I also consider food in the amount that you would not gain unhealthy weight unless it is part of your training goals.
 I follow a specific food plan.
 I don’t stick 100% to it, but try to keep it in my mind.
 I follow basic macronutrient rules, with proportions of carbs, protein and fat, and a certain amount of calories.
 Within those limits, I try to eat what I can.”
 (User Interviews)

 We evaluated features and flows of popular digital solutions appealing to health and fitness-conscious audience.
 We also looked at offers by subscription recipe box suppliers, as they are direct competitors of the existing concept.
-Three different mobile apps targeting audience with same preferences were reviewed.
+Three popular mobile apps targeting audience with same preferences were reviewed.

 This analysis helped us to become familiar with the landscape and dive deeper into the niche.
 It also helped to onboard ourselves with experiences our target audience face and understand their behaviour.